niyazhashmi1105/playwright-java/README.md

 mvn test
 View Test Reports: Open reports/index.html in a web browser to view the detailed test results.

+Extent Report
+Open up the default Extent Report on the browser

+Allure Report
+It will be generated inside target directory with allure-results folder Execute mvn allure:serve on the commandline it will open allure html report on the browser

 Running Tests in Docker
 To run the tests in a Docker container:
 Build the Docker image: